 The emphasis of Waterfall is on the project plan and managing all work against the plan.
-For this reason, before beginning any kind of development there needs to be a clear plan and a clear vision.
-Because the Waterfall method requires upfront, extensive planning, this permits the launch of a known feature set, for an understood cost and timeline, which tends to please clients.
+For this reason, a clear plan and a clear vision should exist before beginning any kind of development.
+Because the Waterfall method requires upfront, extensive planning, it permits the launch of a known feature set, for an understood cost and timeline, which tends to please clients.

 Furthermore, Waterfall development processes tend to be more secure because they are so plan oriented.
-For example, if a designer drops out of the project it isn't a huge problem, as the Waterfall method requires extensive planning and documentation.
-A new designer can easily take the old designer's place, following the development plan without a problem.
-As described above, agile offers an incredibly flexible design model, promoting adaptive planning and evolutionary development.
+For example, if a designer drops out of the project, it isn't a huge problem, as the Waterfall method requires extensive planning and documentation.
+A new designer can easily take the old designer's place, seamlessly following the development plan.
+As described above, Agile offers an incredibly flexible design model, promoting adaptive planning and evolutionary development.
 Agile might be described as freeform software design.
 Workers only work on small packages or modules at a time.
 Customer feedback occurs simultaneously with development, as does software testing and deployment.
-This has a number of advantages, especially in project environments where development needs to be able to respond to changes in requirements rapidly and effectively.
+This has a number of advantages, especially in project environments in which development needs to be able to respond to changes in requirements rapidly and effectively.

-By way of comparison, instead of a big bang waterfall product delivery, agile focuses on delivering early value or product features in small increments, which is referred to as a minimum viable product or minimum marketable features.
-An agile project is organised into small releases, where each release has multiple iterations.
-Within each iteration just enough work is pulled off the stack, planned, analyszed, designed, developed, tested, integrated and then can be deployed in the production or production like environment such staging environment.
-During and at the end of the iteration the product is demonstrated to concerned stakeholders for feedback and commitments.
+By way of comparison, instead of a big-bang waterfall product delivery, Agile focuses on delivering early value or product features in small increments, which is referred to as a minimum viable product or as having minimum marketable features.
+An agile project is organized into small releases, in which each release has multiple iterations.
+Within each iteration just enough work is pulled off the stack, planned, analyzed, designed, developed, tested, integrated, and then deployed in the production or a production-like staging environment.
+During and following the iteration the product is demonstrated to concerned stakeholders for feedback and commitments.
 Each iteration also involves retrospective activity, which is aimed at identifying and addressing the issues of the agile practices.
-In each iteration, different developers may work on different modules or requirements (a.k.a user stories) throughout the development process and then work to integrate all of these modules together into a cohesive piece of working software release.
-In summary this can be seen as a process that consists of Analysis and Planning stages, followed by a rapid Design, Build, Test cycle all of which then ends with deployment.
+In each iteration, different developers may work on different modules or requirements (also known as user stories) throughout the development process and then work to integrate all of these modules together into a cohesive piece of working-software release.
+In summary, this can be seen as a process, which consists of analysis and planning stages, followed by a rapid design, build, and test cycle, all of which then ends with deployment.